east-sussex-county-council/Escc.Umbraco.PropertyEditors/README.md

         .example { -umbraco-stylesheet-property: 'Example property'; color: red; }
 Separating style rules into separate stylesheets allows them to be enabled or disabled for each data type that uses this property editor.

-See [Escc.UmbracoDocumentTypes.Website](https://github.com/east-sussex-county-council/Escc.UmbracoDocumentTypes.Website) for examples of how to create custom data types in code using this property editor.

 UkLocationPropertyEditor
 ------------------------
 This is for editing UK addresses in BS7666 format.
 It also collects geocordinates as both latitude and longitude, and eastings and northings.